sillsdev/SIL.BuildTasks/Documentation/SIL.ReleaseTasks.md

 - `VersionRegex`: Regular expression to extract the version number from the subheadings in the changelog file.
 Default: `#+ \[([^]]+)\]`

+- `AppendToReleaseNotesProperty`: Text that gets added to the end of the property

 - `Value` (output parameter): The name of the property that will be set

 ### Example